EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-One tanker crosses Hormuz but 44 Japanese ships remain stranded
+One tanker passes Hormuz but 44 Japanese ships remain blocked

-Japan produces the pool's most operational coverage.
-Kyodo News reports the LNG tanker Sohar LNG, co-owned by Mitsui O.S.K.
-Lines, crossed Hormuz -- the first Japan-linked vessel and first LNG carrier to do so since the war began.
-The Japan Times adds that oil bypassing Hormuz will arrive in Japan from May.
-But 44 Japanese vessels remain stranded in the Gulf.
-The Japanese Shipowners Association monitors the situation day by day.
-PM Takaichi prepares the ground for unpopular measures without creating panic: 'no option is excluded.'
-The Chamber of Commerce president, Ken Kobayashi, admits 'the government will inevitably have to think about how long people must endure.'
-Japan is the most vulnerable G7 country to this crisis: it imports virtually all its energy from the Middle East.
-The Sohar LNG crossing is presented as relief, but one tanker doesn't solve the third-largest economy's dependence.
+Japan produces the most operational coverage of the pool.
+Kyodo News reports that the LNG tanker Sohar LNG, co-owned by Mitsui O.S.K.
+Lines, transited Hormuz—the first ship linked to Japan and the first methane carrier to do so since the start of the war.
+The Japan Times adds that oil bypassing Hormuz will arrive in Japan starting in May.
+But 44 Japanese ships remain blocked in the Gulf.
+The Association of Japanese Shipowners monitors the situation day by day.
+Prime Minister Takaichi prepares the ground for unpopular measures without creating panic: 'no option is excluded.'
+Chamber of Commerce chief Ken Kobayashi admits that 'the government will inevitably have to consider how long people must hold out.'
+Japan is the most vulnerable G7 country to this crisis: it imports almost all its energy from the Middle East.
+The transit of the Sohar LNG is presented as a relief, but a single tanker does not resolve the dependence of the world's third-largest economy.

 Constitutional pacifism: Japan manages the crisis through conservation, not force